chris-short/devopsish.com/content/post/119/index.md

 [What the Fork, Amazon?](https://thenewstack.io/what-the-fork-amazon/) — I have really big problems with what Amazon is doing here.
 But, Elastic did make this bed so now they have to lay in it.

-[AWS intends for their new project to be an Elasticsearch fork](https://www.influxdata.com/blog/aws-intends-for-their-new-project-to-be-an-elasticsearch-fork/) — "In this post, I’ll argue that it is absolutely AWS’ intention to fork the Elastic community.
-I’ll also explore the implications for the Elasticsearch community and Elastic the company, and ponder what this could mean for other commercial open source vendors."
+[AWS intends for their new project to be an Elasticsearch fork](https://www.influxdata.com/blog/aws-intends-for-their-new-project-to-be-an-elasticsearch-fork/) — "In this post, I'll argue that it is absolutely AWS' intention to fork the Elastic community.
+I'll also explore the implications for the Elasticsearch community and Elastic the company, and ponder what this could mean for other commercial open source vendors."

 [New Red Team Project Aims to Help Secure Open Source Software](https://www.linuxfoundation.org/blog/2019/03/new-red-team-project-aims-to-help-secure-open-source-software/) — There were a lot of new Linux Foundation sub-foundations founded this week.
 This one flew under the radar but, it's the one that has me the most interested.